-• Score the skin with a knife and place it skin side down on the grill pan for 7 to 9 minutes at a medium heat and then turn it on to the meat side for 4 to 5 minutes.
-Slice it into 1 cm thick medallions and give it a short time in the oven (this type of preparation is ideal for receptions).
+- With a knife, score the skin and set it skin side down on the grill pan for 7 to 9 minutes at medium heat, then flip it over for 4 to 5 minutes on the flesh side.
+Slice it into 1 cm thick medallions and bake for a few minutes (this type of preparation is ideal for receptions).

-• Vacuum cook at a low temperature: 85 ºC for 2 minutes and then 3 hours at 55-60 ºC.
-Brown the skin in a hot oven (taking care not to burn it).
+- Vacuum cook at a low temperature for two minutes at 85 oC, followed by three hours at 55-60 oC.
+In a hot oven, brown the skin (taking care not to burn it).

-In general, this cut can be prepared in the same way as duck magret, with the option of presenting it “stone-grilled”.
+In general, this cut may be cooked similarly to duck magret, with the addition of a "stone-grilled" presentation.

 Don’t miss the chance to try our Lamb Pyrenees Magret (Boneless Loin), or any of the premium meats in our catalog, from the comfort of your home, with express home delivery all over Cyprus!